dengkewu/pagination/README.md

-AngularJs Pagination -- like easyUI's Pagination
+<h1>AngularJs Pagination -- like easyUI's Pagination</h1><br/>
-  My project need style like easyUI's Pagination.
+  &nbsp;&nbsp;&nbsp;&nbsp;My project need style like easyUI's Pagination.
 So I make this project.
 But this project is not fined.
 Very thank with miaoyaoyao's AngularJs Pagination.
 He give me a nice idea.

  // in the view
 <my-pagination conf="paginationConf"></my-pagination>

+<pre><code>
 // in the controller
 $scope.paginationConf = {
     currentPage: 1,